ome/omero-documentation/server/install-windows.rst

 is only designed to run in a local environment, and will not deal with the pressures of a production server used by many people concurrently.

-.. note:: In order to deploy OMERO.web in a production environment such as Apache or IIS please follow the instructions under `"Web on Production" <http://www.openmicroscopy.org/site/support/omero4/server/install_web>`_.
+.. note:: In order to deploy OMERO.web in a production environment such as Apache or IIS please follow the instructions in the :ref:`rst_install_web` section.

 Otherwise please give a try of the internal webserver and setup: